-- Dingaan Peter Rikhotso (to be completed next financial year 2024/25)
+- Dingaan Peter Rikhotso (to be completed next financial year 2025/26)

 - Homu (completed)

 - Amon Nghulele (needs refurbishment)

 - Mavhuza (need refurbishment)

 - JB Chauke (need refurbishment)

 - Mzilela (dilapidated)

 - Thomo (private and need refurbishment)

 - Mapuve (private need refurbishment)

-- T P Khuvutlo (need refurbishment)
+- T P Khuvutlo (budgeted for in the 2025/26 financial year)

 - Kremetart (need refurbishment)

 - Muyexe (need refurbishment)

-- Section E (to be completed next financial year 2025/26)
+- Section E (to be completed in financial year 2025/26)

 - Shivulani (completed)

-- Mageva (completed)
+- Mageva (budgeted for in the 2025/26 financial year)

+- Mavalani (completed in the last financial year 2024/25)

 Most of these centres have been vandalized due to underutilization and the lack of security personnel, however the municipality is engaged in the process of revitalizing the centres by encouraging communities to take ownership and taking care of their facilities and also by appointing security personnel to guard these facilities.
+The Greater Giyani is experiencing a backlog in sports centres among sports codes such as Netball, Tennis, Cricket and Volleyball.
+In future, the Greater Giyani Municipality will construct sport centres that will include all sports codes in the same centre.